 Vitamin D has gained recognition in the last few years as a nutrient that is key for good overall health, and bone health in particular.
 Emerging research is pointing to Vitamin D and its role in the inflammatory process, and as a factor in the disease activity in patients with IBD.

-For more general information about Diet and Nutrition, please click here.
+For more general information about Diet and Nutrition for Crohn's and colitis, please click here.